 Start with a scant 1/8tsp, dissolved in some hot water.
 Allow it to cool or add a dash of cold.
 A word of warning: it tastes bitter ... some might even describe it as disgusting!
 Just shoot it down fast and follow up with some plain water.

-Best taken before bed away from food.
-If no improvement to bowel motions the next day or two at this dose, increase gradually to 1/4tsp at once or split in 2 doses through the day.
-If bowel motions become too loose, discontinue use until movements normalise, then when needed, use it again but at a lesser dose.
+It’s best to have some milk or other food in the stomach when it’s taken.
+If no improvement to bowel motions the next day at this dose, increase gradually to 1/4tsp (620mg) at once or split in 2 doses through day.
+If bowel motions become too loose, discontinue for a day or two, and take a lesser dose thereafter when needed.

 * Not suitable for children under 15 years of age, pregnant or breastfeeding women.
 Also not to be used by people with gastrointestinal conditions such as Crohn’s Disease or Ulcerative Colitis.
 Should only be used under medical or dietic supervision.